Hendrix-CS/csci151/labs/maze-astar.md

 descendents to guarantee that the Heap property is always preserved.

 Once this method is implemented, the `testRemove()` test case should pass.

-Using the `indexOfLowestInFamily()` method makes it **much** easier to write this method correctly!
+{% include note.html content="Using the `indexOfLowestInFamily()` method makes it **much** easier to write this method correctly!" %}

-## Step 7 - TrailEstimator
+## Step 7 - `TrailEstimator`

 Our penultimate step is to create the heuristic function for comparing trails.
-We are familiar with using a `compareTo` method in sorting algorithms, but a Trail cannot be properly compared to another trail without the context of a puzzle.
+A `Trail` cannot be properly compared to another trail without the context of a puzzle.
 Java lets us compare in another way for this circumstance.
 In the `TrailEstimator` class, you will find two methods.
-This class is a Comparator for the Trail objects, which will have the proper Puzzle object available.
+This class is a `Comparator` for the `Trail` objects, which will have the proper `Puzzle` object available.

-The `estimateFor` method should return the length of the given Trail, plus an estimate for the remaining length of the trail.
-This estimate should be calculated using the `manhattanDistanceTo` method of the Position class.
+The `estimateFor` method should return the length of the given `Trail`, plus an estimate for the remaining length of the trail.
+This estimate should be calculated using the `manhattanDistanceTo` method of the `Position` class.

-The `compare` method will then be able to compare two Trail objects, using using the estimate for each Trail calculated in the above method.
+The `compare` method will then be able to compare two `Trail` objects, using using the estimate for each `Trail` calculated in the above method.
-Return -1 if the first Trail estimate is less than the second, 0 if they are equal, and 1 if the first Trail estimate is greater than the second.
+Return -1 if the first `Trail` estimate is less than the second, 0 if they are equal, and 1 if the first `Trail` estimate is greater than the second.

 ## Step 8 - Evaluation

 Compare the new Heap Searcher to the earlier Stack and Queue implementations.
-You will need to place one of your Queue implementations from a previous lab in the `maze.searchers` package.
 Create 10 random mazes of size 50x50.
-For each maze, use the new *Shotgun* button to remove some of the walls.
 Now, for each maze and strategy (Stack, Queue, and Heap), record the number of visited nodes as a percentage of the total number of open spaces in the initial maze.
 Discuss the differences you see between the Stack, Queue, and Heap.